ac3343/IGME-235/project1/235-project-1-content.md

 ### Graphics

 Visuals are a mix between classic japanese art and fantasy imagery.
+The color scheme will consist of muted colors to reflect the look of old japanese paintings.
+The characters will be dressed robes, colored to match their primary element; however, they will retain the portly sumo body type.

 ### Sound

 The background music will also be inspired by japanese culture.
-There will be different sound effects for the characters.
+There will be different sound effects for the characters' different attacks, interactions with the UI, and different gameplay states.

 ## Gameplay